Ron Smith (defensive back): Chicago Bears

 Smith was not drafted after graduating from Wisconsin.
 He asked the Chicago Bears owner and Hall of Fame coach George Halas for a tryout, which Halas agreed to on a conditional basis in 1965.
 He was signed by the Bears defensive coach George Allen, a future Hall of Fame head coach.
 Allen gave Smith guidance on how Smith could improve as a player through detailed observation and notation of the things he did right and things he did incorrectly.
-Halas used Smith as a punt and kickoff returner in preseason, and then sparingly during the season, but had no openings for Smith on offense, where future Hall of Famer Gale Sayers was in his rookie season at halfback.
-Halas offered to use Smith if he would play defensive back, and Smith agreed, again playing defense only sparingly for the Bears in 1965.
+Halas used Smith as a punt and kick returner in preseason, and then sparingly during the season, but had no openings for Smith on offense, where future Hall of Famer Gale Sayers was in his rookie season at halfback.
+Halas offered to use Smith if he would play cornerback, and Smith agreed, again playing defense only sparingly for the Bears in 1965.

 Atlanta Falcons

 Smith was left unprotected in the February 1966 expansion draft that provided players to the newly formed Atlanta Falcons team for its inaugural season.
 The Falcons selected Smith (as well as Dan Lewis).
 During the 1966 preseason Smith proved himself to be one of the Falcons best defensive players, at cornerback.
 He started all 14 games for the Falcons in 1966 at left cornerback, with two interceptions.
 Smith led the NFL in both kickoff returns (43) and kickoff return yardage (1,013), including an 80 yard return.
 He also returned 11 punts for 80 yards.

 The 43 returns in a season were a then NFL record.
 Smith was not happy to hold that record as it meant both that he was playing on a bad team and his risk of injury increased.
 The 1966 Falcons' defense gave up the second most points in the NFL during that 14-game season (437), and gave up the most total yards (5, 272).

 In 1967, Smith led the NFL again in total kickoff returns (39) and total kickoff return yardage (976), though he suffered a leg injury that limited his playing time.
 He also returned 20 punts for 92 yards.
 The Falcons moved him to offense, where he started seven games as a receiver.
 The Falcons believed this move would help quarterback Randy Johnson by giving him a faster receiver.
 In the first game of the 1967 season against the Baltimore Colts, Smith returned a kickoff 99 yards for a touchdown.
 He also had one pass reception in that game for 60 yards.
 On the season, Smith had 11 receptions (seventh best on the Falcons) for 227 yards (fourth best on the Falcons).
 He also had 42 rushing yards in eight carries.

 During the Falcons first two seasons, the team was 3–11 and then 1–12–1.